About

 What does ‘unknown’ mean?

 Unknown means that we don’t have enough information to establish the end destination.
-All information we have is included, and local authorities are required to provide as much information as they can.
+All the information we have is included, and local authorities are required to provide as much information as they can.

 Why is my local authority exporting recycling?

 Recyclable material is a resource and there may be demand for that resource around the world.
 Local authorities, brokers or waste treatment facilities may export recyclable waste materials to meet that demand and fetch the best price for their materials as long as they meet the required quality standards and comply with the relevant legislation.
-WRAP’s research identifies that there are CO2eq savings to be made from recycling materials rather than sending them to landfill and using virgin material – even if those materials still have to be transported overseas.
+WRAP’s research identifies that there are CO2eq savings to be made from recycling materials rather than sending them to landfill and using virgin material, even if those materials still have to be transported overseas.
 In many cases, materials are sent to countries from which the UK also imports products.
-Whilst our research suggests that exporting is an environmentally sustainable option, the exact nature of the benefit is dependent on what the recycled material is used for (i.e. what it replaces).
+Whilst our research suggests that exporting is an environmentally sustainable option, the exact nature of the benefit is dependent on what the recycled material is used for (that is, what it replaces).
 This is more important than the transport emissions.
 The research does not make any assessment of the relative benefits of recycling solely to domestic markets rather than in other countries.

 I thought my recycling was sent abroad; why do you say it stays in Wales?